danielharrell/SumLect2015/Lost_Idea_LA.md

 trying to say what a liberal art is.
 But in general, we don't.
-The list I started with, for example, is again a recent one: part of an ongoing campaign, begun in 2012, to promote the liberal arts by The Council of Independent Colleges.[^1] And two more lists of liberal arts can be found on
+The list I started with, for example, is again a recent one: part of an ongoing campaign, begun in 2012, to promote the liberal arts by The Council of Independent Colleges.[^1]  And two more lists can be found on
 [the same page](http://www.sjc.edu/academic-programs/undergraduate/liberal-arts/)
 of the current St. John's website.
+The first list has twelve items on
+it: philosophy, literature, history, mathematics, economics, political theory, theology, biology, physics, music, chemistry, and languages.
+The second list, just below the first, reduces this twelve to eight: music and literature, philosophy and theology, history and social science, mathematics and natural science.
+(Now mention what we remember from the medieval conception, which, if it goes beyond the list, only extends perhaps to the trivium and quadrivium categories, along with perhaps the sense that liberal arts are those arts, or ways of doing something, that liberate us.
+But none of this with any deeply felt connection to what we do; then bring up the fact the website had no reference to liberal arts.
+Then move on to this as a different way of being lost, forgotten, and two reasons for its importance: (1) that the forgetfulness comes with a shift in the purpose of a liberal education; and (2) that there is an issue of content. (spell this out.))

 to promote the liberal arts, that began in 2012. : Why?
 This suggests another way, a deeper way, of being